ngzhian/multi-step-modal/README.md

 When you want to transit into the next step, trigger the event on either a speicifc button or on the modal (which is easier).

+# FAQ

+## How to reset step on popup close?
+This is not supported natively by the library, but you can do something like what is describe [here](https://github.com/ngzhian/multi-step-modal/issues/8#issuecomment-245878106).

 # License
 MIT